When is the first day of summer 2015? Get information on the 2015 summer solstice facts—plus, fun ways to enjoy summer!

 In temperate regions, we notice that the Sun is higher in the sky throughout the day, and its rays strike Earth at a more direct angle, causing the efficient warming we call summer.

 How will you celebrate the solstice and all that extra daylight?
-Here are 10 ideas from the editors and from our online General Store:
+Here are 10 ideas from our General Store:

 - Go fishin': We love to get out on the water.
 Consult our free Best Days for Fishing chart—plus, tackle-box and bait tips.

-- Cook outside: There's nothing as tasty as grilled food.
-Have a big cook-out on the solstice.
+- Have a picnic or big cook-out on the solstice.
 See our great grilling recipes!

-- Camp: Plan a camp-out to enjoy the great outdoors.
-Don't forget the best natural insect repellent on Earth to enjoy the outdoors in peace.
+- Camp in the great outdoors.
+Don't forget the best natural insect repellent on Earth.

 - Listen to songbirds: We love our feathered friends.
-Attact birds to your garden with our beautiful bird feeders.
+Attract birds to your garden with our beautiful bird feeders.

 - Temperatures rise and lazy days ensue.
 Relax and read a book!
 See our great books and guides.